USB mode switching

 echo 'echo ACTION=="add", ATTR{idVendor}=="a69c", ATTR{idProduct}=="5721", RUN+="/usr/sbin/usb_modeswitch -KQ -v a69c -p 5721"' >/etc/udev/rules.d/50-custom.rules

-# For both of them, continue with:
+# For either of them, continue with:

 update-initramfs -u